satoshiiizuka/siggraph2017_inpainting/README.md

 ```
 th inpaint.lua --input <input_image> --mask <mask_image>
 ```
 The mask is a binary image (1 for pixels to be completed, 0 otherwise) and should be the same size as the input image.
+If the mask is not specified, a mask with randomly generated holes will be used.

 Other options: